Last Updated by

 Martin encourages his students to understand that anything in life is usable as a source of comic material.
 Students are also given advice on developing a comic persona.
 This is not a course where you have to spend a massive amount of time practicing skills, as you do with Stephen Curry’s course or Gordon Ramsey’s.
 Rather, this is a course that gives you insight into how to think like a comedian.
 The time commitment you need is therefore rather different to the more practical courses that Masterclass offers.

-The Steve Martin Masterclass course costs £85 as a single package, or you can subscribe to Masterclass for £14.17 a month for an all access pass to the courses.
+Learning from Steve Martin at Masterclass will cost you £170 for the All-Access Pass which will give you access to all of the courses that Masterclass has to offer.
 The first of the 12 video classes is Martin introducing himself and his work, and you’ll get to hear him play his banjo too.

 The next three lessons deal with esoteric and artistic aspects of becoming a comedian.
 You are given advice on how to gather material from the world around you, as well as on finding your comedic voice and developing a persona to use in your performances.
 After that, Martin moves onto the more practical aspects of performance, giving advice on joke telling, delivery and crafting your act.
 Crucially, one lesson is devoted to opening and closing your act, with Martin highlighting that these are the two most crucial moments of a show.